ergochat/ergo/docs/MANUAL.md

 ### Traditional / lenient mode

-This is the default mode, and makes Oragono's services act similar to Quakenet's Q bot.
+This makes Oragono's services act similar to Quakenet's Q bot.
 In this mode, users cannot own or reserve nicknames.
 In other words, there is no connection between account names and nicknames.
 Anyone can use any nickname (as long as it's not already in use by another running client).
 However, accounts are still useful: they can be used to register channels (see below), and some IRCv3-capable clients (with the `account-tag` or `extended-join` capabilities) may be able to take advantage of them.

-To enable this mode, set the following configs (this is the default mode):
+To enable this mode, set the following configs:

 * `accounts.registration.enabled = true`
 * `accounts.authentication-enabled = true`